Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Run App Control
 ^^^^^^^^^^^^^^^
-Certain functionality of the thermocycler module can be controlled in the Opentrons App.
+Certain functionality of the Thermocycler Module can be controlled in the Opentrons App.

 Setting a Target Temperature
 ++++++++++++++++++++++++++++
-Before the run of the protocol, when you navigate to the `Run` tab of the Opentrons App, you will see a Thermocycler card on the left-hand side like the image below.
+Before the run of the protocol, when you navigate to the `Run` tab of the Opentrons App, you will see a Thermocycler Module card on the left-hand side like the image below.

 .. image:: ../img/modules/set_target.png

-If you wish to set a target temperature for the thermocycler `block` before a protocol run, you may do so.
+If you wish to set a target temperature for the Thermocycler Module `block` before a protocol run, you may do so.
 When you run your actual protocol, the steps will not proceed until the target temperature that was set is reached.
-We recommend using this if you want to pre-heat or pre-cool samples located on your thermocycler.
+We recommend using this if you want to pre-heat or pre-cool samples located on your Thermocycler Module.

 Deactivating the Module
 +++++++++++++++++++++++
-Sometimes you may wish to deactivate the thermocycler, such as if you keep your finished samples at a storage temperature before taking them out of the thermocycler.
-During a run, you can press `deactivate` to ensure that your thermocycler is off before opening the lid.
+Sometimes you may wish to deactivate the Thermocycler Module, such as removing samples from the module or shutting the module off after use.
+Before or after a protocol run, you can press `deactivate` to ensure that your Thermocycler Module is off before opening the lid.

 .. image:: ../img/modules/deactivate_tc.png

 .. note::

-    Regular protocol cancel **does not** also deactivate the thermocycler.
-If you want to turn off your thermocycler after canceling a run you
-    **must** press the deactivate button from above.
+    The thermocycler will hold at whatever temperature it was last told to hold at (whether through the Opentrons App or through the protocol), regardless of the status of an ongoing (or not) run.
+    This allows you to cancel a run and be sure that your samples will be held at the temperature specified previously, until you decide to deactivate the module from the Opentrons App as described above.

 Lid Motor Control
 ^^^^^^^^^^^^^^^^^
-The thermocycler supports temperature control with the lid open and closed.
-When the lid is open, the thermocycler can be treated as a temperature module and you can perform pipette actions.
+The Thermocycler Module supports temperature control with the lid open and closed.
+When the lid of the Thermocycler Module is open, the pipettes can access the contained 96-well labware.
 You can control the lid with the methods below.

 Open Lid
 ++++++++